Meatbag93/sonorous_protocol_reference/README.md

 First of all, the server must have an RSA key pare of size 2048

 1. **Public Key Transfer**
-   The server sends its public key to the client in plain text, using the Privacy-Enhanced Mail (PEM) format.
+   As soon as a client connects, The server sends its public key to the client in plain text, using the Privacy-Enhanced Mail (PEM) format.

 2. **Public Key Verification**
    The client verifies the server's public key.
 This is client-specific.
 If the client decides that it does not trust the key, it should disconnect immediately.